 We appreciate donations of any amount – every bit helps, even $5 or $10.
 Donations help pay for researching and printing educational materials, having booths at events, organizing citizen lobbying days, traveling to Washington, D.C. for lobbying, and all of the other activities involved in advocating for our farms and our food.

 We are funded completely by our grassroots: people, farmers, small businesses, and organizations like you who care about protecting our access to a healthy and productive food supply.

 If you wish to make a donation of any amount, THANK YOU!

-If you are not yet a member, please also consider membership.
+If you are not yet a member of FARFA, please also consider membership.
 More members means the government pays more attention to what we have to say.
 Membership starts at $20 and includes a variety of perks and benefits.
 Check out our memberships.

 If you wish to make a large donation, please contact Executive Director, Judith McGeary, at email@example.com to discuss.
 As we continue to grow as an organization and expand the scope of our work, we rely on gifts from our generous donors to remain financially sustainable.

 “During the years that we’ve been farming, our family has become more aware of how important a supportive community is to our ability to farm and how necessary it is for us all to work together to preserve our right to food freedom.

 FARFA is essential to these efforts, and we need everyone to support their work for the future so that we can keep providing good food for our community.”

 “Eating is so much more than food.
 We see our customers as environmental activists who are passionate about their health and community.
 By choosing local, organic foods, they ensure that all Texans have excellent food options, much in the same way FARFA is ensuring the survival of small, family farms.”